yangyuan173/Github_learn/list_of_commands.md

   Then this folder is your local repository.
 You can track all your changes.

-- If we want to link this local repo to your github account, then go to your github account, creat a new empty repo.
+- If we want to link this local repo to your github account, then go to your github account, creat a new "empty" repo.
 Then copy the link.

        cd <path-to-repo>
        git remote add origin <URL-to-remote-repo>